Ayman-benyahia/Tagless/README.md

 # Tagless
-Tagless is javascript library that interpret costume HTML syntax <br>(HTML syntax without tags that's easy to read and faster to write) into normal HTML and it's only 12KB unminified and 5KB minified so you dont have to worry about bundle size.<br>
+Tagless is javascript library that interpret costume HTML syntax <br>(HTML syntax without tags that's easy to read and faster to write) into normal HTML and it's<br> only 12KB unminified and 5KB minified so you dont have to worry about bundle size.<br>

 ### Tagless Syntax